bilkos/PhotoScanManager/README.md

 # photo-scan-manager
-Application for managing scan data, with FTP uploading functionality
+Application for managing scan data, with FTP uploading functionality.

+Written in Python 3\
+Made by: **Boris Bilc**